The Korean Blood Cancer Association

-The Foundation’s mission is to facilitate myeloma research in Australia, to support and inform those living with the disease and educate those involved in its care and treatment.
-We are determined to raise community awareness and understanding of myeloma and to improve patient access to the latest treatments at affordable prices.
+Myeloma Australia provides information and caring support to those living with myeloma via specialist myeloma nurses, educates those involved in patient care and treatment, raises community awareness and understanding of myeloma, and works to improve patient access to the latest treatments at affordable prices.

-Myeloma Patients Europe (MPE) is an umbrella organisation of myeloma patient groups and associations from across Europe.
+Myeloma Patients Europe (MPE) is an umbrella organization of myeloma patient groups and associations from across Europe.
 MPE was formed following the merger in 2011 of the European Myeloma Platform and Myeloma Euronet.

-AMEN – the Israeli association of Myeloma patients, was established on 2005 by Multiple Myeloma patients for the sake of Israeli MM patients and their family members.
+AMEN, the Israeli association of myeloma patients, was established in 2005 by myeloma patients for the sake of other Israeli patients and their family members.
 AMEN distributes information about myeloma, collaborates with medical centers, and accompanies new patients in their first steps of a journey with myeloma .